 I’m all for smoked brisket.
 It’s delicious and hard to beat.
-There’s just one tiny problem: I don’t have a smoker.
+There’s just one problem: I don’t have a smoker.
 I don’t have wood chips either.
 Actually, I don’t even have a backyard.
-Smoked brisket is out.
+Smoked brisket is out for now.

 Many slow cooker recipes carry on and on about how tender the brisket is when it comes out of the crock pot after cooking for eight hours.
-Of course it is!
+Of course it is.
 Slow cookers always make meat tender.
-That’s their J-O-B!
-My Da-Le Ranch grass-fed brisket was special, and tender alone wasn’t gonna cut it (HA!).
-I wanted brisket that was both tender and complex in flavor.
-I knew that this would require a more strategic flavoring approach than the ole standby –stock-in-a-box, yellow onions, and parsley.
-I also wanted to listen to my readers, who have been requesting simple recipes.
-This ingredient list looks long, but the brisket is easy to prepare.
+That’s their job!
+Da-Le Ranch grass-fed brisket is special, and it deserves bold, punchy flavors and a long, slow cook.

-I trimmed the brisket before cooking it but left some of the fat on.
-I put the loose fat into the slow-cooker with the meat.
 I chose to sear the meat before cooking it, and I had to cut it in half so it would fit in the pot.
-If you’re short on time, go ahead and skip that step.
+If you’re really short on time, go ahead and skip that step.
 Just season the meat and stick it in the slow-cooker.

-Celery root looks really hideous but makes a great mash.
+Celery root looks really…unique… but makes a great mash.
 It has a mild celery flavor.
 I found it a little strong on its own, but the addition of parsnips rounds it out perfectly.

 It’s worth it to make a gremolata to top this off.
 Mince some green herbs (parsley, cilantro, etc.), lemon zest, and garlic.
 Mix it all together and use it to garnish your meal.
 It ties the whole dish together.